joelghill/retromoonlight/README.md

 Then, on your raspberry pi:

   1. git clone https://github.com/joelghill/retromoonlight.git
   2. cd retromoonlight
   3. sudo bash ./Install.sh
+  4. emulationstation

+Once EmulationStation is running, navigate to the Steam console, select the "Refresh" rom, then reboot emultationstation after the script is finished.

 ## Usage ##
 Emulationstation should now have an entry for Steam (should maybe rename).
 There will be a single "Rom" called refresh.
 Use this to update your games list.
 After using refresh command you will need to reboot emulationstation.